luci/luci-go/lucicfg/doc/README.md

 A LUCI resource can point to exactly one realm by referring to its full name (`<project>:<realm>`).
 We say that such resource "belongs to the realm" or "lives in the realm" or is just "in the realm".
 We also say that such resource belongs to the project `<project>`.
 The corresponding [luci.realm(...)](#luci.realm) definition then describes who can do what to the resource.

 The logic of how resources get assigned to realms is a part of the public API of the service that owns resources.
 Some services may use a static realm assignment via project configuration files, others may do it dynamically by accepting a realm when a resource is created via an RPC.

 A realm can "extend" one or more other realms.
 If a realm `A` extends `B`, then all permissions defined in `B` are also in `A`.
-Remembering that a realm is just a set of `(<principal>, <permission>)` pairs, the "extend" relation is just a set inclusion.
+Remembering that a realm is just a set of `(<principal>, <permission>)` pairs, the "extends" relation is just a set inclusion.

 There are two special realms that a project can have: "@root" and "@legacy".

 The root realm is implicitly included into all other realms (including "@legacy"), and it is also used as a fallback when a resource points to a realm that no longer exists.
 Without the root realm, such resources become effectively inaccessible and this may be undesirable.
 Permissions in the root realm apply to all realms in the project (current, past and future), and thus the root realm should contain only administrative-level bindings.
 If you are not sure whether you should use the root realm or not, err on the side of not using it.

 The legacy realm is used for existing resources created before the realms mechanism was introduced.
 Such resources usually are not associated with any